jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/rapport.md

 Looking at the [run](../ha/scripts/run.sh) (on the right commit version right otherwise the link does not work) , we can see that we use `rsyslogd`.
 We could use this command to log everything we need and forward them to a centralised server.

-Another solution would be to use the log Docker's mechanism of logging and send them to a server.

 #### [M6] In our current solution, although the load balancer configuration is changing dynamically, it doesn't follow dynamically the configuration of our distributed system when web servers are added or removed.
 If we take a closer look at the `run.sh` script, we see two calls to `sed` which will replace two lines in the `haproxy.cfg` configuration file just before we start `haproxy`.
 You clearly see that the configuration file has two lines and the script will replace these two lines.

 #### What happens if we add more web server nodes?
 Do you think it is really dynamic?
 It's far away from being a dynamic configuration.
 Can you propose a solution to solve this?

-Whenever we want to add a new node to the node to the configuration file of *HaProxy* and relaunch the script in order to get the changes to stick.
-One way to patch this issue would the `Runtime API` of *HaProxy* and find some kind of solution to patch the problem we created.
+Whenever we want to add a new node to the server, we have to stop the server, edit *HaProxy*'s configuration file  and relaunch the script in order to get the changes to stick to the server.

+One way of patching this issue would be using the `Runtime API` of *HaProxy* and find some kind of solution to patch the problem we created.

 ### Deliverable

-#### Take a screenshot of the stats page of HAProxy
+#### Take a screenshot of the stats page of HAProxy at [http://192.168.42.42:1936](http://192.168.42.42:1936).
-#### at http://192.168.42.42:1936.
 You should see your backend nodes.
 ![stats](./assets/Task0_stats.png)

-Here we have only two nodes as we did not apply the modifications on the DockerFile nor the scripts presented above.
+Here we have only two nodes as we did not apply the modifications on the Dockerfile, the configuration files nor the scripts presented above.
 We did not see fit to do so.

 #### Give the URL of your repository URL in the lab report.

-The URL of our repository is this [one](https://github.com/jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker).
+The URL of our repository is this [here](https://github.com/jerozerbib/Teaching-HEIGVD-AIT-2019-Labo-Docker).

 ## Task 1 :  Add a process supervisor to run several processes